suites-dev/suites/packages/testbeds/sinon/README.md

 Automock streamlines the test creation process by automating the creation of mock objects and stubs, reducing boilerplate code and eliminating the manual setup effort.
 This allows you to focus on writing meaningful test cases and validating the behavior of your code without getting bogged down in repetitive mock object creation.

-Automock specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, seamlessly integrating automatic mocking into your framework of choice.

 **[:books: For more examples and for API reference visit our docs page](https://github.com/automock/automock/blob/master/docs/automock.md)**